 You also need to know your own company’s specific vision, values, and goals.
 How do they fit into the larger, industry-wide picture?
 How do they differentiate themselves?
 What objectives are they targeting within their market?
 Employers need a facilities manager who can help guide them along a strategically charted, goal-oriented path.

 A lot of leadership is intuitive, but good instincts can be learned.
 Are you generally easygoing, or are you naturally “on edge”?
 Either personality type can serve you well in different situations, but flexibility is an especially valuable trait for FMs.

 Ours is a dynamic profession.
-Every day is different, and problems pop up without warning.
+Every day is different, and problems pop up without warning and new facilities management responsibilities emerge as a result.
 If that kind of environment excites you, you’re already two steps ahead.
 But if uncertainty is a stressor, it doesn’t mean you can’t be the best of the best among FMs.
 It’s never too late to learn to take a deep breath and recalibrate your approach to the unknown.